-So let’s get started.
-The science behind LED acne treatments is that certain wavelengths of light, specifically blue light, are able to painlessly penetrate the layers of the skin and zap underlying acne-causing bacteria that gets trapped in your pores.
+The science behind LED acne treatments is that certain wavelengths of light—specifically blue light—are able to painlessly penetrate the layers of the skin and zap underlying acne-causing bacteria that gets trapped in your pores.
 Blue light therapy is recommended for the treatment of mild to moderate blemishes—not on cystic acne—and it won’t dry out your skin like some topical treatments.

-1. Tria Acne Clearing Blue Light, $299
+2. Tria Acne Clearing Blue Light, $299

-Distinguishing Factors: The more power a device has, the more energy it can transmit, potentially expediting results.
-The Tria Acne Clearing Blue Light has a custom light engine that claims to boost it’s 415 nanometer blue light bravado.
+The more power a device has, the more energy it can transmit, potentially expediting results.
+The Tria Acne Clearing Blue Light has a custom light engine that claims to boost its 415 nanometer blue light bravado.
 It’s also fairly idiot-proof: the device tuns on when it makes contact with the skin (there’s no power button or menu) and turns off when you remove it, or when the two-and-a half minute session has finished.
 A contact sensor prevents it from operating unintentionally when it is not flush against the skin.

-Distinguishing Factors: The portability of this little device has obvious appeal, and its tiny size is ideally designed for the spot treatment of a one-square-inch area.
+The portability of this little device has obvious appeal, and its tiny size is ideally designed for the spot treatment of a one-square-inch area.
 This mini rechargeable gadget combines blue LED light (414 nanometers) with sonic vibration and gentle warming, which helps to open up pores and expose more acne bacteria to get zapped by the blue light.

 FIND BEAUTY AND WELLNESS EXPERTS

-Only the best cosmetic doctors, skincare gurus, nutritionists, fitness and wellness professionals make it into our book.
-Read client reviews, book appointments, and get expert advice.
+Read client reviews, book appointments, and get advice from the experts in Charlotte’s Book.
+Only the best cosmetic doctors, skincare gurus, nutritionists, and fitness and wellness professionals make it into our book.